Akongstad/DevOps-group-p/SLA.md

 ***NOTE:*** The days are excluding Danish holidays.

 ## Complaint Formulation
-If the Customer wants to state a complaint, or the service is not satisfactory, the Customer can write a complaint to Group O through a Github issue.
+If the Customer wants to make a complaint, or if the service is not satisfactory, the Customer can write a complaint to Group O through a Github issue.
 The following describes how the issue should be formulated: